PalamaraLab/threads/README.md

 Parallelism can be enabled by specifying `--num_threads`.

-By specifying `--data_consistent`, the inferred threading instructions are manipulated post-hoc to ensure that each input mutation is uniquely represented by an edge in the ARG.
+By specifying `--fit_to_data`, the inferred threading instructions are manipulated post-hoc to ensure that each input mutation is uniquely represented by an edge in the ARG.
 This may lead to more fragmented ARGs.

-If `--data_consistent` is specified and a file with two columns, a SNP ID and an allele age, is provided with `--allele_ages`, the ARG is altered in a way that makes it consistent with those mutations.
+If `--fit_to_data` is specified and a file with two columns, a SNP ID and an allele age, is provided with `--allele_ages`, the ARG is altered in a way that makes it consistent with those mutations.
 If `--allele_ages` is not specified, allele ages are automatically inferred.
+If `--fit_to_data` is not specified, this option is ignored.

 ## ARG conversion
 `.threads` files can be converted to `.argn` and `.tsz` using